-At your consultation appointment for clear braces you will learn everything you need to know about Invisalign and also get the chance to ask any questions you may have.
+At your consultation appointment you will learn everything you need to know about Cfast clear braces and also get the chance to ask any questions you may have.

 Once Dr Rosenstone has confirmed your eligibility for treatment, he will take photos, X-rays and dental impressions, of your teeth.
 These records will be used to create a ClinCheck® 3D treatment plan, just for you.